alirezawaskari/strapi-elementify/README.md

-# puck-page-builder
+# strapi-elementify

-Visual page builder for react, strapi plugin
+React visual page builder for strapi

+ - Based on Puck -